Professor of Music, Violin

 - B.M., Bachelor of Music, The Juilliard School, 1976

-Mr. Kaplan has also maintained a flourishing international career since his European debut in 1975 when he was asked on short notice to substitute for Pinchas Zuckerman, playing the Bartók Concerto in Cologne under the baton of Lawrence Foster.
-In subsequent seasons he has made highly acclaimed concerto and recital appearances in all the musical centers of Europe - London, Berlin, Paris, Vienna, Prague, Zurich, Amsterdam, Copenhagen and Milan - as well as in Australia, New Zealand, Malaysia, Hong Kong and Singapore.
+Kaplan has also maintained a flourishing international career since his European debut in 1975 when he was asked on short notice to substitute for Pinchas Zuckerman, playing the Bartók Concerto in Cologne under the baton of Lawrence Foster.
+In subsequent seasons he has made highly acclaimed concerto and recital appearances in all the musical centers of Europe--London, Berlin, Paris, Vienna, Prague, Zurich, Amsterdam, Copenhagen and Milan--as well as in Australia, New Zealand, Malaysia, Hong Kong and Singapore.
 Among the particularly memorable musical experiences for Mr. Kaplan have been Beethoven violin concerto performances with Klaus Tennstedt together with the New York Philharmonic, Cleveland Orchestra and National Symphony Orchestra, several appearances with the Berlin Philharmonic Orchestra, and his many projects involving the solo works of Bach.

-In addition to his solo music-making, Mr. Kaplan is also devoted to chamber music.
-Since 2002 he has performed with pianist Yael Weiss and cellist Clancy Newman as the Weiss-Kaplan-Newman Trio, with recordings and concerts tours world-wide.
+In addition to his solo music-making, Kaplan is also devoted to chamber music.
+He appears with pianist Yael Weiss and cellist Peter Stumpf as the Weiss-Kaplan-Stumpf Trio, with recordings and concerts tours world-wide.
 Prior to that he performed and recorded extensively for two decades in the Golub-Kaplan-Carr trio, with cellist Colin Carr and the late pianist David Golub.

-Professor Kaplan has been has been on the Jacobs School faculty since 2005, and served prior to that as Professor with Distinction at UCLA.
-He is a graduate of the Juilliard School, where he was a student of Dorothy DeLay and recipient of the Fritz Kreisler Memorial Scholarship.
+He is a graduate of The Juilliard School, where he was a student of Dorothy DeLay and recipient of the Fritz Kreisler Memorial Scholarship.
 He plays a violin made by Antonio Stradivari in 1685, known as the Marquis.